-For the preparation of our fruit beer, for example, we add fruits.
+For our fruit beers we add fruit in this step of the brewing process.
 During the 6 month lagering period the flesh of the fruit completely dissolves and the flavour of the fruit is absorbed into the beer.
 For Kasteel Hoppy the brewer applies the dry hopping technique.
 He adds extra hops during the lagering process which gives a subtle hop aroma and a subtle bitterness.

 Filtering is required for a second time during the brewing process.
-By filtering the beer we remove the remaining yeast residue and cloudiness from the beer.
+This is necessary to remove the remaining yeast cells and cloudiness from the beer.
 The excess yeast is kept in silos until they are collected by an authorized distributor.
 Yeast contains a lot of vitamins for pigs and can therefore be used as pig feed.
 Kasteel Brouwerij Vanhonsebrouck is legally allowed to distribute the yeast thanks to the FCA certificate.

 This phase of the brewing process is very important for our gueuze and fruits beers.
 This is the moment when the brewer prepares a blend of old and young lambic before bottling.

 It’s time to bottle the beer.
 Kasteel Brouwerij Vanhonsebrouck has its own bottling plant, where the beers are bottled under the strictest hygienic conditions.
 The beer can be bottled in barrels, bottles or cans.